rnorthro14/taskmanager-app-api/README.md

 $ npm install
 $ npm start
 ```
-If you don't have it installed already, install nodemon globally
+Optional: If you don't have it installed already, install nodemon globally
 ``` $ npm install -g nodemon ```

 You'll need data to run app.
 The app is currently set up to query a mongodb named "tasks".
 The data schema looks like this: